 How to prepare for the walk

 First make sure you have enough time.
-While you can do a walk-through of just a part of your garden if you only have a few minutes, you really do need to check out the whole garden including those often forgotten corners.
+While you can do a walk-through of just a part of your garden if you only have a few minutes, you really do need to check out the whole garden including those often forgotten corners you might not normally see.

 Try to avoid early morning or late into the evening.
 During these times there is more shade and thus it is easy to miss something.
-Ideally around noon is best when the sun is highest but if you can’t do it then, other times in mid-day will work too.
+Ideally around noon is best when the sun is highest but if you can’t do it then, mid-morning or mid-afternoon will work too.

 Ideally you want to continue to do these walks all year, even in winter, although you may find you don’t need to do them as frequently (maybe once a month).